pvinis/blog/content/posts/my-device-naming-scheme/my-device-naming-scheme.md

 ## Colors!

 I'll name my devices with colors.
-Thats interesting to me, there are definitely a lot of them to now run out soon, and its easy for me to think of a color, and only if I want a very unique color, I can use online help.
+Thats interesting to me, there are definitely a lot of them to not run out soon, and its easy for me to think of a color, and only if I want a very unique color, I can use online help.

 #### List of names I've used, roughly in order 🤷‍♂, with explanations and my thought process: